Frequently Asked Questions

 What age groups can attend the conference?

-OxfordMUN is for high school students aged 14-18.
+OG conferences are for high school students aged 14-18.
 However, we can accommodate exceptions in special circumstances.
 Please contact us if you have any questions about this.

-how many delegates are assigned per country position?
+How many delegates are assigned per country position?

 Can I attend as an individual delegate?